ntgx/expo-bot-messenger/README.md

 ## Progress
 - [x] Send Exhibitors, schedule, speakers, events, sponsors, floor plan
 - [x] Conversational form to register users for the lotto
-- [x] Use apiai to do NLP (smalltalk with the user and accepts commands)
+- [x] Use apiai to do NLP (smalltalk with the user and accepts commands, questions)
 - [ ] Set reminder feature for events and daily schedule
 - [ ] Collect website, tel and logo of all exhibitors, logos for sponsors & urls for learn more on the speaker cards
 - [ ] Show the github contributors within the bot